RePAIRProject/fragment-restoration/README.md

 - ICA

+# MoFFF (Motif on Fresco Fragment F?)

+The `MoFFF` dataset is prepared by the `prepare_MoFFF.py` script and contains at the moment 3 folders:
+- `RGB`: original (without any black mark removal) color images
+- `segmap3c`: segmentation maps with 3 classes (background, foreground, motif)
+- `segmap14c`: segmentation maps with 14 classes (background, foreground, motif1, motif2, ecc.. there are 12 motifs)
+Images are cropped, but not resized.

 ## WIP: Detecting black marks

 The script `detect_black_marks.py` detect the black marks on the images (with the resolution of the input image) and saves as output binary masks (white filled boxes) and visualization (red rectangles).